-The change in our lifestyles on a global level over the past year, has definitely given me cause for reflection, and I am sure I am not alone in that!
+The change in our lifestyles on a global level over the past two years, has definitely given me cause for reflection, and I am sure I am not alone in that!
 I have come to realise that the failures that I have gone through, were because I was pushing and forcing myself on a supposed route to success, that I thought I should be travelling.
 In actuality, this ‘road to success’ was making me nothing but unhappy.

 ‘Success’ is absolutely not the same for everyone.
 It’s a picture that should be celebrated as being individual to each person.
 Driving ourselves towards society’s definition of success and not our own, will ultimately lead to unhappiness — and I speak from experience here.
 And happiness is the absolute key to bringing your version of success into your life.

 ‘Success is not the key to happiness, happiness is the key to success’ — Albert Schweitzer

 When we fail at something we have put our all into, like a business venture, it is undoubtedly traumatic.
 At the same time though, it helps to shape us.
 It helps us to get better at recognising when we are in situations that aren’t serving us, and it pushes us to remove ourselves from those situations.
 I read an article recently by journalist and entrepreneur Bill Murphy Jr, around this topic, which really resonated with me.
 He said ‘Though trauma itself can be negative, the experience of coping with it can lead to better personal relationships, self-confidence, gratitude and spiritual development.’